 Go to the Police Station

-After you’ve talked to a few neighbors around the block, take a trip down to the police station to see official reports filed on your house.
-Police officers have a plethora of information about the location that will help steer you in the right direction.
+Who knows the negatives of a neighborhood better than the police?
+Local officers have a lot of information that can help steer you in the right direction.
 They’ll know everything from the number of arrests to the kinds of disturbances and criminal activities that have taken place.
-If the house has multiple drug-related incidences, make sure meth wasn’t involved.
+If the house has drug-related incidences, make sure meth wasn’t involved.
 You can also check out online sources to help you find out how safe your neighborhood is.